 I will start this guide by specifically addressing new traders who are also new to Sierra Chart.

-A usual pitfall for this group is that they first load up the footprint settings and attempt to assemble one together that ‘looks good’.
+A usual pitfall for this group is that they first load up the footprint settings and attempt to assemble a chart that ‘looks good’.
 To put it another way – there is no intuition behind what data they want to draw from the market and how to organise it effectively for edge.
-In essence they are hoping the settings will ‘show’ them ‘the’ edge out of the box.
+In essence they are hoping the settings will ‘show’ them something with ‘edge’ straight out of the box.

 This creates two problems.
 The first is clear – disappointment and skepticism due to not finding footprint charts useful.
 Secondly, this mentality severely hinders effective and logical footprint construction from the ground up.
-This group usually finds the many choices within the settings overwhelming because they don’t know what they do not want from the footprint.
+This group usually finds the many choices within the settings overwhelming because they don’t know what to exclude from the footprint chart.

 This is in direct contrast to the error mentioned previously where new users expect: